iandennismiller/swandive/readme.md

 0. Launch an EC2 instance of `ami-3e02f257`, and determine its `Elastic IP` and `Private IP address`

-    If you need a primer on launching an EC2 machine instance, read the appendix entry "How to prepare an EC2 machine instance".
+    If you need a primer on launching an EC2 machine instance, read the appendix entry "How to prepare an EC2 machine instance", which is at the end of this readme.
+Once you have launched an EC2 instance, then do the following:

     1. Go to the EC2 console: https://console.aws.amazon.com/ec2/home